massimocaprinali/cloud-foundry-public/getting-started-dotnet.md

 1. Copy and paste just the `url` value from the credentials to the `url` field of the `vcap-local.json` file, replacing `CLOUDANT_DATABASE_URL`.

-1. From the `get-started-aspnet-core/src/GetStartedDotnet` directory, restart your application by running the following command.
+1. From the `get-started-aspnet-core/src/GetStartedDotnet` directory, restart your app by running the following command.

    ```
    dotnet run